Stability of reverse isoperimetric inequalities in the plane: area, Cheeger, and inradius: Introduction

 where $\dH$ is the Hausdorff distance. \end{MainTheorem}

 Recall that the Hausdorff distance of convex bodies $K, L$ in $\R^n$ is defined as

 where $\B$ is the unit Euclidean ball in $\mathbb{R}^n$.

-Since for a given $\lambda>0$, the set of $\lambda$-convex domains that, say, contain the origin, is compact in the space of all convex sets with respect to the Hausdorff distance, we can get the following corollary of Theorem~\ref{Thm:A}:
+Since for a given $\lambda>0$, the set of $\lambda$-convex domains that contains the origin is compact in the space of all convex sets with respect to the Hausdorff distance, we get the following corollary of Theorem~\ref{Thm:A}: